alyoshark/vue-scratchcard/README.md

 | finishPercent | Number   | revelation percentage until removing cover
 | forceReveal   | Boolean  | remove cover when changed from false -> true
 | onComplete    | Function | callback on cover revelation

+As a Vue practice, to force reset a scratchcard, provide a `key` attribute and change its value.
+Just as explained in [this post](http://michaelnthiessen.com/force-re-render/).